|John Lawson, Anoka County. This photograph shows Lawson|

 2. John P. Lawson, Methodist (1834-1918)

-The only primary documentation of the Swedish Mission congregation of the Methodist Episcopal Church that I have encountered to date is found in Book No. 2 (1868-1874) of the Swedish Mission congregation of the Methodist Episcopal church.6 This book documents the tenures of Rev. Bengt A. Carlson and Rev. James Iverson and includes a listing of members.
+The only (quasi-) primary documentation of the Swedish Mission congregation of the Methodist Episcopal Church that I have encountered to date is found in Book No. 2 (1868-1874) of the Swedish Mission congregation of the Methodist Episcopal church.6 This book documents the tenures of Rev. James Iverson and Rev. H. Olson and includes a listing of members.
 Those who had been received into the church by Rev. O. G. Hedstrom were the founding members.
 There is only one John Lawson, recorded as Jon Larson, in that 1868 list - an active member who lived in Fruwsberg [sp].
 The next person on that list was Clara J. Larson who was received into the church by Rev. Carlson on 3 Sep 1867.
 Both were part of Class 5 led by Alfred Dahlman and Anders Hulquist and were registered as No. 71 and 72, John and Clara Johanna Larson.
 Their marriage was recorded in the same book on 10 Aug 1867 where they were listed as Jon Larson and Clara Johana Stanhom.

 Most historical accounts list only one John Lawson as a charter member of the Swedish Methodist congregation.7 However, that appears to be refuted by at least one account: